Bass Point Reserve

 The reserve is recognised as one of the most important archaeological sites on the NSW coast and is listed on the Australian Heritage Commission register for both its Aboriginal and European Values.

 17,000 years before the Egyptians built the pyramids, the Aboriginal people were using Bass Point as a regular campsite.
-You can learn more about the history by doing the self guided Aboriginal Indigenous Cultural walk is on site with plaques highlighting detailed information.
+You can learn more about the history by doing the self guided Aboriginal Indigenous Cultural walk.

-In May 1943 an American merchant ship 'Cities Services Boston' crashed into the rock and sank off Bass Point during a storm.
-No sailors' lives were lost, four Australian soldiers who went to the aid of the ship's crew drowned during the rescue.
-A memorial is located at the site and an annual service is held.
+During a fierce storm in May 1943 an American merchant ship 'Cities Services Boston' crashed into the rock and sank off Bass Point.
+Whilst no sailors' lives were lost, four Australian soldiers who went to the aid of the ship's crew drowned during the rescue.
+A memorial is located at the site and an annual service is held to commemorate these soldiers.